 The University of Pennsylvania, or Penn, was established in 1790 and is one of the oldest universities in America.
 This prestigious Ivy League school is known for its top-notch research as well as its undergraduate programs that focus on practical applications grounded in a strong liberal arts foundation.
 It accepts the Common Application or the Coalition Application and requires a Penn writing supplemental in addition to the general Common/Coalition Application essay.
-Your supplemental essay helps Penn to gain a more holistic view of you as a potential student.
-It states: “ideal candidates are inspired to emulate our founder Benjamin Franklin by applying their knowledge in ‘service to society.’”
+Your supplemental essay helps Penn gain a more holistic view of you as a potential student.
+The Penn website states, “Our ideal candidates are inspired to emulate our founder Benjamin Franklin by applying their knowledge in ‘service to society.’”
 Through your Common Application, the admissions committee is aware of your grades and test scores, and understands the level of rigor in your curriculum within the context of your high school environment.
-Use the supplemental essay as an opportunity to demonstrate how you are an ideal match for Penn and how Penn will help you to accomplish your life goals.
+Use the supplemental essay to demonstrate how you are an ideal match for Penn and how Penn will help you to accomplish your life goals.
 Illustrate how you engage with and think about the world around you.
-Communicate your thoughts, values and perspectives so they can understand what is important to you!
+Communicate your thoughts, values, and perspectives so the admissions committee can understand what is important to you!

-Penn offers a binding early decision option with a November 1st deadline.
-Consider this option if Penn is your first choice because the rate of admission is higher during early decision.
-In addition, if you have family alumni ties to Penn early decision may be the best approach.
-Alumni affiliation receives the most consideration during the early decision program.
-You are allowed to apply early decision to Penn and early action to other non-binding or non-restrictive early action programs.
+Penn offers a binding early decision option with a November 1 deadline.
+Consider this option if Penn is your first choice, because the rate of admission is higher during the early decision round.
+In addition, if Penn is your top choice and you have any alumni ties, early decision might be the best approach.
+In the past, candidates with alumni affiliation received the most consideration during the early decision program.
+Keep in mind, applying to any school via binding early decision will limit when and how you can apply to other schools.
+You are allowed to apply early decision to Penn and early action to other nonbinding or nonrestrictive early action programs.
 Always check with the specific schools for guidelines.

-Before you sit down to begin writing your essay, do your research to learn as much as possible about Penn’s approach to education.
-Familiarize yourself with the unique character of the school, go through the website, get a sense of the campus and academic atmosphere, if possible visit the campus, speak with current students, and imagine yourself as a student at Penn.
+Before you sit down to begin writing your essays, do your research to learn as much as possible about Penn’s approach to education.
+Familiarize yourself with the unique character of the school, read through the website, get a sense of the campus and academic atmosphere, visit the campus (if possible), speak with students, and imagine yourself studying at Penn.
 In short, identify what makes the school a good fit for you.

 Penn is located in the city of Philadelphia and offers an exceptional education in a diverse urban setting on a primarily residential campus.
 Penn provides many opportunities for students to investigate various areas of interest.
-The availability of various learning hubs is an example of how it fosters an active and dynamic exploration of ideas.
+The availability of learning hubs is an example of how the school fosters the active and dynamic exploration of ideas.
 Think about how you might embrace this approach and the overall academic climate at Penn.

-Begin by discussing your intellectual and academic interests.
-Don’t be afraid to show your excitement but ground it in specifics as they relate to the education at Penn.
-This prompt allows you to discuss how you hope the undergraduate options at Penn can help you explore your interests and how an education at Penn will help you to flourish.
-Consider why you are a good fit for the undergraduate school of your choice (College of Arts and Sciences, School of Nursing, The Wharton School, or Penn Engineering).
-What specific academic, service, and/or research opportunities might enhance your journey?
-Include examples of how your experiences make the programs at Penn a good fit for you.
+Although each prompt is slightly different based on the school to which you are applying, the underlying question is the same: how does Penn support your intellectual and academic interests, and how do your goals align with the specific mission of the school?
+Do your research into your school of choice.
+How will it prepare you to achieve your goals?
+You must demonstrate an understanding of yourself by articulating your personal connection to the program’s mission.
+Consider why you are a good fit for the undergraduate school (College of Arts and Sciences, School of Nursing, The Wharton School, or Penn Engineering).
+What specific academic, service, and/or research opportunities might enhance your journey and help you accomplish your goals?
+Include examples of how your personal experiences make the program at Penn a good fit for you.
 How will the opportunities at Penn expand, nurture, and support your interests and aspirations?
-How do you hope to contribute to the collegiate environment at Penn?
-Consider how you might positively impact the overall Penn campus community.
-You need to address why you are driven to attend Penn and how a Penn education will help you to affect change in the world.
+In closing, remember to address why you are driven to attend the program at Penn and how a Penn education will help you to effect change in the world.

-Note that additional essays are required if you are applying to one of the Coordinated Dual Degree and Specialized Programs offered at Penn (Huntsman: The Huntsman Program in International Studies and Business, LSM: The Roy and Diana Vagelos Program in Life Sciences and Management, M&T: The Jerome Fisher Program in Management and Technology, NHCM: Nursing and Healthcare Management, VIPER: The Roy and Diana Vagelos Integrated Program in Energy Research, NETS: The Rajendra and Neera Singh Program in Networked and Social Systems Engineering, and The Seven-Year Bio-Dental Program).
+Note that additional essays are required if you are applying to one of the Coordinated Dual Degree and Specialized Programs offered at Penn.
 These responses have limits that range from 400 to 650 words.
-Although these individual prompts are not addressed in detail here, keep in mind that each one asks you to share specific examples and experiences that demonstrate your potential for success along with your enthusiasm for and attraction to the particular program.
-These programs are a significant commitment and you need to convey your genuine dedication.
+Although these individual prompts are not addressed in detail here, keep in mind that each one asks you to share specific examples and experiences that demonstrate your potential for success, along with your enthusiasm for and attraction to the particular program.
+These programs are a significant commitment, so you need to convey your genuine dedication.
 The admissions committee uses your essays to determine whether you will be a good match for the particular dual degree or specialized program to which you seek admission.

-This is a competitive application process and you are up against an increasingly competitive group of applicants.
-Penn received 38,918 undergraduate applications for the class of 2020.
-Only 3,674, or 9%, were offered admission (5,762 applied early decision and 1,336, or 23.2% were admitted).
-Over 90% of the students admitted were in the top 10% of their high school class with average SAT scores of 740 in evidence based reading and writing, 755 in math, and an average ACT score of 33.5.
-Effectively communicating the intangibles through your essays is the best way to differentiate yourself from the crowd.
-Use your essay responses to discuss what is meaningful to you, project the value you might add to the campus community and convey how Penn is the ideal place for you to achieve your dreams for the future.
+Here are a few more numbers to consider.
+Over 90% of the students admitted were in the top 10% of their high school class, with an average SAT score of 1535 and an average ACT score of 34.5.
+Effectively communicating the intangibles through your essays is the best way to differentiate yourself among this prestigious crowd.
+Use your essay responses to discuss what is meaningful to you, project the value you could add to the campus community, and convey how Penn is the ideal place for you to achieve your dreams for the future.

-Take a deep breath and try not to be intimidated by this process.
+Take a deep breath, and try not to be intimidated by this process.
 Start early to allow yourself enough time to thoroughly research, prepare, and complete all aspects of your application.
-All these factors must come together in a compelling way to present you as a highly competitive applicant.
-Penn is interested in your personal stories, life experiences, hopes and aspirations.
-It seeks to attract and foster great thinkers and future leaders who will play a constructive role in society.
-Take the time and invest the energy to reveal your best self!
+All these components must come together in a compelling way to present you as a highly competitive applicant.
+Penn is interested in your personal stories, life experiences, hopes, and aspirations.
+It seeks to attract and foster great thinkers and future leaders who will play constructive roles in society.
+Take the appropriate time and invest the necessary energy to reveal your best self!